 Individuals provided a number of ways that they believe the SSAC could be more effective.
-Figure 12 shows the results of a question asking respondents to rank the most important areas for the SSAC to improve upon.
+Figure 11 shows the results of a question asking respondents to rank the most important areas for the SSAC to improve upon.
 Top responses include requests for the SSAC to develop processes to provide advice in a more timely fashion, to increase stakeholder involvement, and to develop better relationships within the ICANN community (e.g., with other SOs/ACs).
-These and other suggested places for refinement are discussed throughout this Assessment Report.
+Recommendations for these and other suggested places for refinement are discussed throughout this draft final report.